vadbars/telegram_sideload/README.md

 You can also run the script locally.
 Useful for testing.

-The script was tested on Ubuntu VM.
+The script was tested on Ubuntu VM, Linux Mint.

 ## 2. Clone this repository into the VM